ElegantLaTeX/ElegantBook/README.md

 ## Acknowledgement

-Thank [sikouhjw](https://github.com/sikouhjw) for his quick response to Github issues and continuously support work for ElegantLaTeX.
+Thank [sikouhjw](https://github.com/sikouhjw) and [syvshc](https://github.com/syvshc) for their quick response to Github issues and continuously support work for ElegantLaTeX.

 Thank ChinaTeX and [LaTeX Studio](http://www.latexstudio.net/) for their promotion.